 Whether a submitted manuscript is eventually published, correspondence with the journal, review reports and other confidential materials must not be disclosed or otherwise publicized without prior written consent.

 Once a manuscript is rejected for publication, all the copies of the manuscript should be deleted from the editorial system.
-If the editorial office needs to retain a rejected manuscript, they should get permission from the authors first.
+If the editorial office needs to retain a rejected manuscript, they must obtain the author’s permission.

 When a manuscript is published, journals should keep copies of the original submission, reviews, revisions, and correspondence for at least three years and possibly in perpetuity, depending on local regulations, to help answer future questions about the work that may arise.